CosmWasm/docs/src/pages/index.md

 easy to implement communication between two smart contracts on the same chain.
 CosmWasm standard library provides simple utilities to communicate with non-CosmWasm modules on the chain.
 That includes common Cosmos modules like bank or staking and any custom module unique for a particular chain.
-Finally, CosmWasm is build around the [IBC](https://www.ibcprotocol.dev/) and provides a simple API to communicate with other chains and contracts using IBC-based protocols
+Finally, CosmWasm is built around the [IBC](https://www.ibcprotocol.dev/) and provides a simple API to communicate with other chains and contracts using IBC-based protocols

 This documentation already covers most of the stack.
 Still, some parts are a work in progress.
 If